mmalmi/mmalmi.github.io/_posts/2021-9-27-gun-for-react-state-management.md

 There’s a better alternative: [Gun.js](https://github.com/amark/gun).
 It makes state synchronization and persistence a breeze.

-First, initialize Gun with options that make sure the state is synced with localStorage only (not with peers).
+First, initialize Gun with options that ensure the state is synced with localStorage only (not with peers).
 ```jsx
 const State = new Gun({
     localStorage: true,